Minimum you need to do

 You will have set metrics to track the success of your service and established a baseline.

 You can use tools like web and data analytics to track performance.
-They will and show you how it’s improved.
+They will show you how it’s improved.
 Consider things like:

 - rate of escalation in complaints